searchwing/searchwing/README.md

 ```

 * New Terminal:
-Setup terminal:
+Setup environment:
 ```
 source /catkin_ws/devel/setup.bash
 ```
-Tell ROS to the provided timestamps from the dataset for the internal clock:
+Tell ROS to use the provided timestamps from the dataset for the internal clock:
 ```
 rosparam set use_sim_time true
 ```